-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Nicola Colclough as internal auditor.
+The Board of Trustees has considered the need for a specific internal audit function and a parent with financial background has volunteered as the Internal Auditor this year.

 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 In particular the checks carried out in the current period included: